Sehrish31/Regular-SIMPLEX/README.md

 # Regular SIMPLEX
-It is an optimization algorithm.
+It is an optimization algorithm used for decision making that involves large amounts of data.